GREENVILLE, S.C., Nov. 8, 2018 /PRNewswire/ --

 Managing coal ash responsibly and recycling byproducts

-Duke Energy Progress will demonstrate to the PSCSC why the proposed increase is appropriate through a public review process that includes an opportunity for public comment.
+Duke Energy Carolinas will demonstrate to the PSCSC why the proposed increase is appropriate through a public review process that includes an opportunity for public comment.
 There will also be a final evidentiary hearing in Columbia, where the commission will consider written and oral testimony.
-Duke Energy Progress has requested that new rates, as approved by the PSCSC, go into effect June 1, 2019.
+Duke Energy Carolinas has requested that new rates, as approved by the PSCSC, go into effect June 1, 2019.

-A similar request was made today for Duke Energy Carolinas.
-Duke Energy Carolinas serves about 591,000 customers in the Upstate region of South Carolina, including Greenwood, Greenville, Spartanburg, Lancaster and York counties.
+A smilar request was made today for Duke Energy Progress.
+Duke Energy Progress serves about 169,000 customers in the northeastern part of South Carolina, including Darlington, Florence and Sumter counties.

-Duke Energy Progress owns nuclear, coal, natural gas, renewables and hydroelectric generation.
-That diverse fuel mix provides about 12,800 megawatts of owned electric capacity to approximately 1.5 million customers in a 32,000-square-mile service area of North Carolina and South Carolina.
+Duke Energy Carolinas owns nuclear, coal, natural gas, renewables and hydroelectric generation.
+That diverse fuel mix provides approximately 19,600 megawatts of owned electric capacity to about 2.5 million customers in a 24,000-square-mile service area of North Carolina and South Carolina.

-Duke Energy Progress is a subsidiary of Duke Energy (NYSE: DUK).
+Duke Energy Carolinas is a subsidiary of Duke Energy (NYSE: DUK).

 Headquartered in Charlotte, N.C., Duke Energy is one of the largest energy holding companies in the U.S., with approximately 29,000 employees and a generating capacity of 49,500 megawatts.
 The company is transforming its customers' experience, modernizing its energy grid, generating cleaner energy and expanding its natural gas infrastructure to create a smarter energy future for the people and communities it serves.